abhishekjakhar/cracking-javascript/docs/closures.md

 // i: 4
 ```

 In the example given above, the function which is being created in each iteration, it has the appearance that what it's doing is closing over the i value in each iteration.
-So, we're expecting it to print out i: 1, i: 2, i: 3, but when we run it, it prints out i: 4, i: 4, i: 4.
-Because, there is only one i variable and we have three functions.
+So, we're expecting it to print out `i: 1, i: 2, i: 3`, but when we run it, it prints out `i: 4, i: 4, i: 4`.
+Because, there is only one `i` variable and we have three functions.
 If we want to have three separate values we would need three variables.
 But, we only have one i variable and it can only have one value.
 In this case it will have the value that occurs at the end of the loop which is the value 4.

 :::note
 Closure is not capturing a value, it is preserving access to a variable.